Table of Contents

 While meeting your meal plan is medically necessary and critical for a lasting and full recovery, it can come with risks and discomfort.

-Some risks of recovery plans include:
+Some risk and/or uncomfortable side effects of recovery plans include:

-Tips For Following Your Recovery Meal Plan
+Tips For ED Recovery

 Following a recovery meal plan is not easy emotionally or physically.